 Cooking black rice in Dashi allows for a unique spin on you meal.
 It is due to the position that Kombu holds with its being the source of umami, and being packed with vitamins and minerals, that it has earned the name in Japanese culture as the ‘King of Seaweeds’

 Nori (Pyropia Yezoensis or Pyropia Tenera) is the yummy seaweed that you’ll find wrapped around sushi, typically known by many as a California Roll.
-Nori is processed into the thin dried sheets that are used for this purpose.
-It is shredded and then spread out to dry, a lot like paper is.
+It is processed into the thin dried sheets that are used for this purpose.
+Then shredded and spread out to dry, a lot like paper is.
 The first year of harvesting Nori is where the highest grade Nori is obtained.

 Nori can also be eaten as a substitute for potato crisps (chips), but, keep in mind that there are still high concentrations of minerals and vitamins in Nori.
 Unlike a bag of potato chips, eating a whole bag of Nori could leave you with an overload on your system that is less than pleasant.